 Get Enough Zinc: A 1996 study found that young men with normal Testosterone levels who avoided getting zinc in their diets for 5 months experienced a drop in total Testosterone of more than 50 percent.

-Another study showed that giving zinc gluconate to older men who had low Testosterone resulted in doubling the men’s Testosterone levels.
+Another study showed that giving zifnc gluconate to older men who had low Testosterone resulted in doubling the men’s Testosterone levels.
 More recent data support the relationship between normal Testosterone and higher zinc, and conversely low zinc and low testosterone.

 • Low zinc leads to an increase in estrogen receptors and a decrease in androgen receptors.